-- 2.3.
+- 2.2.
+The World Health Organisation (WHO) (see ref 19) defines health technology as 'the application of organised knowledge and skills in the form of devices, medicines, vaccines, procedures and systems developed to solve a health problem and improve quality of life' and clarifies that the term is used interchangeably with 'Health-care Technology'. - 2.3.
 Health technology needs to be supported with an appropriate systematic and structured management approach throughout its entire lifecycle. - 2.4.
-In this guidance, medical devices and medical equipment are considered as overlapping subcategories of health technology (see figure 2.1).
+In this guidance, medical devices and medical equipment are considered as overlapping subcategories of health technology (see Figure 2.1).